jcarpenter/joshcarpenter.ca/src/posts/dematerialization.md

 ## Examples cited

 -   "Among the more than 70 minerals, metals, and other resources long tracked by the US Geological Survey, only six haven't yet begun to decline in use.
-Consumption of steel, aluminum, and copper is down around 15%, 32%, and 40%, respectively, from peak levels." ==Temple, James.
-[The Planet Has a Fever, and the Cure Is More Capitalism, a Prominent Researcher Argues](https://www.technologyreview.com/s/613845/the-planet-has-a-fever-and-the-cure-is-more-capitalism-a-prominent-economist-argues/).
-MIT Technology Review.
-20 Jun 2019.
-Retrieved 15 Nov 2019.==
+Consumption of steel, aluminum, and copper is down around 15%, 32%, and 40%, respectively, from peak levels." ==[Temple, James]{.ref-author title=Authors}.
+[The Planet Has a Fever, and the Cure Is More Capitalism, a Prominent Researcher Argues](https://www.technologyreview.com/s/613845/the-planet-has-a-fever-and-the-cure-is-more-capitalism-a-prominent-economist-argues/){.ref-title title=Title}.
+[MIT Technology Review]{.ref-container title=Website}.
+[20 Jun 2019]{.ref-issued title=Issued}.
+[Retrieved 15 Nov 2019]{.ref-accessed title=Accessed}.==
 -   Timber in US: reducing both per capita, and in yearly total.
 20-30% less than 1990.
 US peak paper was 1990 (2013 global), and we're down 40% from there.
 Cardboard use is the same as 1995.
 -   Aluminum cans: used to one 4-5x heavier.
 -   US energy use: in 2018 was only 0.25% more than 2007.
 Economy is bigger, but energy use has flatlined.